 The New River is such a world famous fishery.
 I love catching up with anglers who spend a lot of time chasing down smallmouth bass and muskie on the New.
-So naturally when I saw Ben Morrison with some impressive smallmouth bass on his Instagram, I knew he would have some great insight on fishing the New River.
+So naturally when I saw Ben Morrison with some impressive smallmouth bass on his Instagram, I knew he would have some great insight on New River bass fishing.
 Read on to learn how Ben takes on this amazing fishery.

 What makes the New River such a special place to fish?

 I have been fishing the New for the vast majority of my life.
 I grew up where Rich Creek, a tributary of the New, enters the river.
 It is special because my roots run deep here, and anyone that spends time in the outdoors here will tell you how mystical and mysterious these mountains and river are.
 Geologically speaking, the New is actually older than the Appalachian mountains that it cuts through.
 So that in itself makes the valley a fascinating place for me.
 I’m truly blessed to have grown up in the midst of such an amazing ecosystem.

 I see in your photos a few different boats.
 What are your boats?